hummat/hummat.github.io/_posts/2020-07-28-laplace-approximation-for-bayesian-deep-learning.md

 p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star)=\int p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star,W)p(W\vert\mathcal{D})\mathrm{d}W
 $$

 Here, we run into another problem: This integral is intractable.
 While we are fortunate to have chosen a Gaussian as posterior, which we could integrate if needed, the neural network $p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star, W)$ doesn’t provide this courtesy.
-So is was all our hard work so far in vain?
+Was all our hard work in vain then?
 By no means!
-Thanks to Monte Carlo, we can perform approximate Bayesian inference through sampling.
+Thanks to Monte Carlo, we can perform _approximate Bayesian inference_ through sampling.

 $$
 \int p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star,W)p(W\vert\mathcal{D})\mathrm{d}W\approx\frac{1}{T}\sum_{t=1}^Tp(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star,W_t)